xieyuheng/inner/src/prosa/programming-language-keywords.md

 |      |   |   | jmp | goto |       |        |   |   |
 |      |   |   |     | jump |       |        |   |   |
 |------|---|---|-----|------|-------|--------|---|---|

+## About `:` and reversed `:`

+2020-10-09

+We use `--` for reversed `:`.

+`:` might be read as
+- is an element of
+- is a member of
+- belongs to
+- is in

+The symbol itself is a stylized lowercase Greek letter epsilon ("ϵ"), the first letter of the word ἐστί, which means "is".

+`--` might be read as
+- contains
+- includes (also used for subset[superset] relation)